MosesSupposes/Purescript-By-Example/text/chapter4.md

 [/bin/,/etc/,/home/]
 ```

-The `FileOperations` module defines functions which use the `Data.Path` API.
+The `Test.Solutions` module defines functions which use the `Data.Path` API.
 You do not need to modify the `Data.Path` module, or understand its implementation.
-We will work entirely in the `FileOperations` module.
+We will work entirely in the `Test.Solutions` module.

 ## Listing All Files